MushuDG/MakerFr_I3-RS32-K/Documentation/3_Klipper_Installation_Guide.md

    - Klipper Base Config Filename: `printer.cfg`
    - Klipper Log File: `~/klippy.log`

-5. Copy the [printer.cfg](https://github.com/MushuDG/MakerFr_I3-RS32-K/blob/main/Klipper_Config/printer.cfg) content into the `/home/biqu/printer_data/config/printer.cfg` file.
+5. Copy the [printer.cfg](https://github.com/MushuDG/MakerFr_I3-RS32-K/tree/main/Klipper_Config) (select and adapt it to your requirements) content into the `/home/biqu/printer_data/config/printer.cfg` file.

    **Important:** Adapt the `printer.cfg` to your requirements, and change the `[mcu]` section with your serial ID.